Diya-thakor/NPJ_Clean_AIR_LLM_Bias/README.md

 All experiments are conducted using the Hugging Face ecosystem.
 Deterministic decoding (temperature = 0) is used unless stated otherwise.
 Experiments were run on NVIDIA A100 (80GB) GPUs.
 API tokens and credentials are not included and must be provided via environment variables.

 ---

-## Citation

-If you use this repository, please cite:

-Thakor, D., Mondal, R., and Batra, N.
-Large Language Models Exhibit Systematic Biases Against Underserved Regions in Air Pollution Predictions.
-npj Clean Air, 2025.

----

-## Contact

-For questions or clarifications, please refer to the corresponding author information in the paper.